The Kosovo War

 International groups such as the United Nations (UN), North Atlantic Treaty Organization (NATO), European Union (EU), and the Contact Group – an informal group comprised of the United States, Great Britain, Germany, France, Italy, and Russia – engaged in diplomatic responses to the escalating violence.
 However, peaceful negotiations failed to resolve the crisis and NATO committed to put boots on the ground in Kosovo.

 On March 24, 1999, NATO launched an airstrike campaign, called Operation Allied Force, against the FRY in Kosovo.
-Canadian troops took part in the action, providing significant air-to-ground or air-to-air support.
+Canadian aviators took part in the action, providing significant air-to-ground or air-to-air support.
 They also assisted carrying out airstrikes with laser-guided bombs.
 Canada provided a total of eighteen CF-18s for the air strikes.
-Over the next three months, the Canadian aircrafts would log almost 2,600 flying hours and participate in 678 combat sorties.
-It was the first Canadian air combat mission in Europe since World War II.
+Over the next three months, Canadian aircraft would log almost 2,600 flying hours and participate in 678 combat sorties.
+It was the first Canadian air combat mission in Europe since the Second World War.